Apply to Face Blog

 All nutritional information is approximate and intended only as a guide.

-Keyword Cinnamon Rolls
+Keyword buns, Cinnamon Rolls

 Tried this recipe?Take a pic and tag @applytofaceblog on Instagram.
 I would so love to see them!